 What would be English teaching without great textbooks to guide you and your students through?
-Here is my first review and it is a book I have used in 3 different settings; a juku, my English school in Nishinomiya http://www.fesjapan.com/ , and at the high school where I work during the very few ESS(English Speaking Society) meetings.
+Here is my first review and it is a book I have used in 3 different settings; a

-First a brief intro of the book.
-The book follows the adventures of Japanese students on a home stay, a school trip, and Japanese students who have English-speaking students do a student exchange at their school.
+home stay, a school trip, and Japanese students who have English-speaking students do a student exchange at their school.
 A very nice variety of situations.
-For more information please visit the oxford site ... http://www.oupjapan.co.jp/.
-There is also a workbook to use with the series.
+For more information please visit the oxford site ...

 The basic layout of the book is quite easy to understand.
 It starts with an introduction of the characters that will appear in the book.
 I can often turn these 2 pages into a lesson by reading the passage to the students, asking them read it, and after I check their understanding(I ask them if they have any questions) I ask them questions about the paragraph for Q and A practice as a double check of comprehension.